Boobae-Vivian/EXCEL-TASK-2-Sales-Data-Analysis/README.md

 In the realm of sales data analysis, a pressing challenge emerges as we endeavor to derive comprehensive insights from the provided dataset.
 The scope of this task involves determining fundamental metrics such as:
 1. Total revenue and profit generated
 2. Average revenue and units sold for every order
-3. Total discounts given
+3. Total discounts
-4. Overall number of sales recorded
-5. The highest profit generated
+4. Total number of sales recorded and highest profit generated
-6. Creating a strategic '**Sales Range**' column to return '**high**' if the sales value is above average otherwise '**low**'
+5. Creating a strategic '**Sales Range**' column to return '**high**' if the sales value is above average otherwise '**low**'
-7. Average revenue from 'Paseo' sales
+6. Average revenue from 'Paseo' sales
-8. The count of sales in the Government and Midmarket segments
+7. The count of sales in the Government and Midmarket segments
-9. The total revenue from 'Montana' sales in Canada
+8. The total revenue from 'Montana' sales in Canada
-10. The country, segment, and month where the highest units of goods were sold
+9. The country, segment, and month where the highest units of goods were sold
-11. The total profit specifically made in the month of December.
+10. The total profit specifically made in the month of December.

 ## SKILLS AND CONCEPTS DEMOSTRATED
 1. Basic Functions in Excel such as: